apache/datafusion/docs/specification/invariants.md

 ### Physical schema is consistent in physical functions

-The schema of every Array returned by a physical function MUST match the DataType derived by the physical function itself.
+The schema of every Array returned by a physical function MUST match the DataType reported by the physical function itself.

 This ensures that when a physical function claims that it returns a type (e.g. Int32), users can safely downcast its resulting Array to the